+In September 2013, the Company acquired thirty (30) percent interests in two (2) contract areas in Brazil, covering 985 square kilometers.
 Both the blocks are in the first exploration period of five (5) years.
 The Company's share of the minimum work commitments for the acquisition and processing of seismic for the two (2) blocks is \$3 million to be spent by September 2018.
-In the fourth quarter of fiscal 2014, the Company executed an agreement for licensing of a portion of the multi-beam data that it had previously acquired over many blocks awarded in the 11th Brazilian Licensing Round 2013..
+Work commitments under the Brazil PSCs are backed by parent quarantees.